 - Benefits and Leave

 - Title IX also prohibits sexual harassment, which includes sexual assault and sexual violence.
-For More information about how to report sexual assault or sexual harassment based on sex/gender discrimination, please click here.
+Learn more about how to report sexual assault or sexual harassment based on sex/gender discrimination.

 - This is perhaps the most widely held misconception about Title IX.
 Athletics are not the only component of academic life governed by Title IX.
 Other areas which fall within the scope of Title IX include: